blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - 1066 AD: William the Conqueror conquers England
 ---
 - 1071 AD: The Seljuk Turks invaded the region from Central Asia to the Levant, including parts of the Byzantine empire (Anatolian peninsula)
+	- This weakened the Zoroastrian culture in Iran
 - 1099 AD: Constantine took the help of Pope in Western Roman empire to start the crusades to capture back the holy land
 ---
 - Italians from Genoa and Venice get spice trades from the Seljuk Empire